shiva251996/Webservers/README.md

 Make sure to set the following secrets and environment variables in your GitHub repository to ensure smooth execution of the CI/CD pipeline:

 GitHub Secrets
-SONAR_HOST_URL: URL of your SonarQube server. (e.g., https://sonarqube.example.com)
+SONAR_HOST_URL: URL of your SonarQube server (e.g., https://sonarqube.example.com).

 SONAR_TOKEN: The authentication token for accessing SonarQube.